About Belfast Lough

 If you are already an RSPB member and have lost your card, email us or call 01767 693680 to get a replacement card sent to you.

-For non-members, the charge is £3 for adults and £1.50 for children and other concessions.
+For non-members, the charge is £3 for adults, £2 for students and £1.50 for concessions.
+Children aged under five may enter free.

 If you are new to birdwatching...